Dimoniada/Reporter-JDK1.8/README.md

 Styles are written in each html-element because we assign them directly to elements through setStyle() or spreadStyleToParts().
 It is convenient when using html4 specification.
-But in html5 with [StyleService](src/main/java/com/model/domain/styles/StyleService.java)
+But in html5 using [StyleService](src/main/java/com/model/domain/styles/StyleService.java)
-using they will be written in header section with unique indexes.
+styles can be written in header section with unique indexes.
+For more details see the examples below.

-Ok, it seems we need some table borders:
+Ok, seems we need some table borders:

 ```java
 public class ReporterApplication {